arridoarfiadi/StarData-Research/README.md

 This is a repository for Arrido and Christine's research around Data Science, Machine Learning, and Artificial intelligence.

 ## Studying Machine Learning
 Here we will go over basic machine learning model, understanding them, and doing a simple project around each one of them.
-List of models to expect:
+List of topics to expect:
 * Linear Regression
 * Logistic Regression
 * Multi-linear Regression